yoasyo25/career-development-curriculum/module_two/collaborative_communication.md

 * What was this chapter about?
 * Do you agree with this approach?
 Why/why not?
 * What does it mean to be a good leader?
-* How can you replicate this approach within teams, especially when there’s a project manager?
+* How can you replicate this approach within teams at Turing?

 **Whole Group Discussion: Project Managers**